Jackdoll1995/full-stack-web-development-fyyur/README.md

 ##### TODO

-Looking to go above and beyond?
-This is the right section for you!
-Here are some challenges to make your submission stand out:

 *  Implement artist availability.
 An artist can list available times that they can be booked.
 Restrict venues from being able to create shows with artists during a show time that is outside of their availability.
 * Show Recent Listed Artists and Recently Listed Venues on the homepage, returning results for Artists and Venues sorting by newly created.
 Limit to the 10 most recently listed items.
 * Implement Search Artists by City and State, and Search Venues by City and State.
 Searching by "San Francisco, CA" should return all artists or venues in San Francisco, CA.

-Best of luck in your final project!
-Fyyur depends on you!

 ## Development Setup